mvuko01/Sweet-tradition/candyshop/products/pintarolas.md

 quantity: "22g"
 country: "Portugal"
 ---
-Contains milk, almonds, hazelnuts and soya.
-May contain peanuts, other nuts and gluten.
+Contains milk, almonds, hazelnuts and soya. <br>May contain peanuts, other nuts and gluten.